DigiBP/25DIGIBP4/README.md

 - Dispatch: performs warehouse jobs (picking and packing) in preparation to shipping goods

 **External**:
-- Customer
+- Customer (interaction with customers not modelled)
-- Vendor (interaction with vendors not modelled as it´s out of scope of this project)
+- Vendor (interaction with vendors not modelled)

 ## 📋 Process Description